To ArXiv or not to ArXiv: A Study Quantifying Pros and Cons of Posting Preprints Online

 ``Do you believe you know the identities of the paper authors?
+If yes, please tell us how.'' \end{quote} For the second part of the question a reviewer could select more than one choice and the choices are listed here:

+\begin{enumerate}[leftmargin=*] \item[(a)] I was aware of this work before I was assigned to review it. \item[(b)] I discovered the authors unintentionally while searching web for related work during reviewing of this paper \item[(c)] I guessed rather than discovered whose submission it is because I am very familiar with ongoing work in this area \item[(d)] I first became aware of this work from a seminar announcement, Archiv announcement or another institutional source \item[(e)] I first became aware of this work from a social media or press posting by the authors \item[(f)] I first became aware of this work from a social media or press posting by other researchers or groups (e.g. a ML blog or twitter stream) \end{enumerate}

-If yes, please tell us how.'' \end{quote} Each reviewer responded either \textit{Yes} or \textit{No} to the first part of the question.
-For the second part of the question, table~\ref{tab:mcqICML} lists the set of choices provided for the question, and a reviewer could select more than one choice.
-If they responded \textit{Yes} to the first part, and selected one or more options from (a), (d), (e) and (f) for the second part, then we set the visibility to 1, otherwise to 0.
-In Table~\ref{tab:mcqICML}, we also provide the number of times each choice was selected in the set of responses that indicated a visibility of 1.
+If they responded \textit{Yes} to the first part, and selected one or more options among (a), (d), (e) and (f) for the second part, then we set the visibility to 1, otherwise to 0.